psf/black/docs/the_black_code_style/future_style.md

 ])
 ```

-This also applies to list unpacking:
+This also applies to list and dictionary unpacking:

 ```python
 foo(